anne-k/TabBarViewPagerAdapter/README.md

 Custom ViewPagerAdapter inheriting from MvxCachingFragmentStatePagerAdapter.
 The sole purpose of this adapter is to save and restore the FragmentsInfo property (Mvx doesn't currently do this).

-Two versions, depending on the MvvmCross version it supports:
+Two versions, depending on the MvvmCross version it is compatible with:

 - MvvmCross 6.3.1 - may work for older versions, too.
 Will break with MvvmCross 6.4.0
 - MvvmCross 6.4 - created with 6.4.1, may break with future versions.